serbrious/neuro-game-sdk/Godot/README.md

 This is the documentation for the Godot version of the Neuro SDK.
 If you are looking for the general API documentation, look [here](../API/README.md).

+This SDK has been built for and tested with Godot 4.1, but later versions of Godot 4 should also work.

 If you encounter any issues while using this SDK, please open an issue in this repository.

 ## Installation